innoSsd/InnoHours.Android/README.md

 | Student, Professor |Push-notifications|As an authorized user I want to receive notifications about classes, office hours and can set them|
 | Student, Professor |Registration and authorization|As a user I can register into the application by entering my email password and confirming the password <br /> As a user I want to login in by entering my nickname/mail and password <br /> As a user I want to request professor permissions|

+### Non-functional requirements <a name="Non-functional_requirements"></a>
+* The registration confirmation email message must be delivered within 5 minutes
+* The office hours slot must have maximum available slots for students
+* The schedule may be filtered by grade, group and visualized more readable way
+* Unauthorized users should not have an opportunity to apply for office hours

 ## Architecture <a name="Architecture"></a>
 We use MVC for web server and MVVM for android application as it is the most popular approach [Link to the board (3 pages)](https://app.diagrams.net/#G1zkhNU5fc5XHF-9UQ4puewK5DyX-7-eoU)